seancorfield/honeysql/README.md

 Note that while some of these samples show pretty-printed SQL, this is just for README readability; honeysql does not generate pretty-printed SQL.

-_The `#sql/regularize` directive tells the test-runner to ignore the extraneous whitespace._ [TODO: replace with pretty print option!]

 ## Usage

 ```clojure